Kosmorro/libdoc/README.md

 +++
-title = "Kosmorrolib documentation" content = "All the features of Kosmorrolib are documented right here!" template = "doc/section.html"
+title = "Kosmorrolib documentation" description = "All the features of Kosmorrolib are documented right here!" template = "doc/section.html"
 +++